-Loved up locals are spoilt for choice for down-on-one-knee-worthy proposal spots in Gloucestershire and the Cotswolds, with the county providing all manner of memorable places to pop the big question!
+Loved up locals are spoilt for choice when it comes to down-on-one-knee-worthy proposal spots in Gloucestershire and the Cotswolds.
+With the county providing all manner of memorable places to pop the big question!

 Who doesn’t want to feel like royalty on their engagement day?
-At Sudeley Castle and Gardens, you can walk in the actual footsteps of kings and queens, and even see Queen Katherine Parr’s love letter to Sir Thomas Seymour accepting his marriage proposal!
+At Sudeley Castle and Gardens, couples can walk in the actual footsteps of kings and queens – and even see Queen Katherine Parr’s love letter to Sir Thomas Seymour accepting his marriage proposal!

 Whether you’re planning to soak up the changing colours with an autumn engagement, or surprise your loved with a sparkler on a summer’s day out, the calming waters of Cannop Ponds provide an idyllic spot to propose.